-- OGC, with consultation of other personnel, will determine if a data breach has occurred. - The MGDPA (Minn.
-Stat. § 13.055) requires notice to affected individuals of a breach of security (unauthorized access) for any private or confidential data (not just SSN or financial information) in any medium (not just computerized). - OGC will assist in determining whether notice is required, how it must be done and other details. - If notice is required, Internal Audit will notify the Legislative Auditor as required by Minn.
-Stat. § 3.971.
+- OGC (Sarah McGee), with consultation of other personnel, can advise if a data breach has occurred. - The MGDPA (Minn.
+Stat. § 13.055) requires notice to affected individuals of a breach of security (unauthorized access) for any private or confidential data (not just SSN or financial information) in any medium (not just computerized). - If notice is required, Internal Audit will notify the Legislative Auditor as required by Minn.
+Stat.§ 3.971. - Department of Education requires notification of data breaches and suspected data breaches.